Immigration: Statistics

+Immigration to nearly every Western country has risen sharply.
+Slopes of the tops of the differently-colored columns show the rate of percent increase in foreign-born people.

 As of 2015, the number of international migrants has reached 244 million worldwide, which reflects a 41% increase since 2000.
 The largest number of international migrants live in the United States, with 19% of the world's total.
 One third of the world's international migrants are living in just 20 countries.
 Germany and Russia host 12 million migrants each, taking the second and third place in countries with the most migrants worldwide.
 Saudi Arabia hosts 10 million migrants, followed by the United Kingdom (9 million) and the United Arab Emirates (8 million).

 In most parts of the world, migration occurs between countries that are located within the same major area.
 Between 2000 and 2015, Asia added more international migrants than any other major area in the world, gaining 26 million.
 Europe added the second largest with about 20 million.

 In 2015, the number of international migrants below the age of 20 reached 37 million, while 177 million are between the ages of 20 and 64.
 International migrants living in Africa were the youngest, with a median age of 29, followed by Asia (35 years), and Latin America/Caribbean (36 years), while migrants were older in Northern America (42 years), Europe (43 years), and Oceania (44 years).